 Delayed Sleep-Wake Phase

 A delayed sleep-wake phase disorder is associated with people who refer to themselves as “night owls.”
 Instead of a 24-hour routine, their cycle is delayed by about two hours.
 The result is that instead of feeling sleepy at 10 o’clock at night, they might not get drowsy until midnight.
-This can be troublesome for students and professionals who need to wake up early to start their workday at 8:00 am.
+This can be troublesome for students and professionals who need to wake up early to start their workday at 8:00 am (or earlier).

 To function, many people with delayed sleep-wake phase have to make do with less sleep during the week, and then they sleep in on the weekends.
 It’s a perpetual cycle of trying to “catch up” on sleep without success.